 Parsons Village | 71 Parsons Street, Easthampton

 38 affordable family rental apartments completed in August 2015.
 These townhouse-style apartments are equipped with highly energy efficient features.
-The development consist of studio, one-bedroom, two-bedroom, and three-bedroom apartments that are located around a common green with a community building with laundry facilities and a playground.
+The development consists of studio, one-bedroom, two-bedroom, and three-bedroom apartments that are located around a common green with a community building with laundry facilities and a playground.
 The property is currently managed by HAPHousing.

 In the Pipeline